 * A charge of £7.50 per item will be added to collections over 3 items.
 A maximum of 6 items can be collected

 Certain items count as more than one item for collection.
-For example, a corner settee in three pieces counts as three items, a small kitchen table and four chairs counts as two.
+For example, a corner settee counts as three items, a small kitchen table and four chairs counts as three.

-To arrange a collection complete the following online form:
+To request a collection complete the following online form:

 Items will be collected on your arranged day between 7am and 3:30pm Monday - Friday.
-We do not collect at the weekend.
+We do not collect over the weekend.

 Items for collection must be left in an accessible place such as: